raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 Another issue that needs attention is the lack of adaptive threshold mechanism.
 For example, in dice-based RPGs, some enemies tend to be harder to hit than others.
 With card mechanics, how can this be replicated?
-There are solutions to this issue.
+There are ways to mitigate this issue, but it needs work from game designers.

 Finally, an interesting issue to tackle is the rate limit on some abilities.
 In SRD/D&D, some abilities can be used only once between two periods of rest.